-Noise can impact on a person and affect their quality of life and enjoyment of their property.
+Noise nuisance in a residential area can impact on a person and affect their quality of life and enjoyment of their property.
+Other noise nuisances include:

 What you can do

-Firstly you could try contacting your neighbour yourself.
-Explain what the noise is you are experiencing and how it is affecting you and ask if they could do something about it.
+You could initially try contacting your neighbour yourself.
+Explain to them the noise that you are experiencing and how it is affecting you and ask if they could do something about it.
 In most instances they may not be aware they are causing you a problem.

 Can we investigate?